 China has been investing in Ethiopia since the 1990s.
 China is now Ethiopia's biggest trade partner, with Chinese investment projects making up about 24.8 percent of the total investment licenses issued by the Ethiopian government in 2017 and 2018.
 Most of the investment deals, however, focus on construction of Ethiopia's infrastructure, roads and buildings.

-The project aims to visually analyze the urban transformation in the city through a 35mm lens that can only capture subjects at either an intimate or a distant range, while looking at some of the features symbolic of such radical changes: Chinese-funded constructions across the city and their impact on surrounding areas.
+The project aims to visually analyze the urban transformation in the city while looking at some of the features symbolic of such radical changes: Chinese-funded constructions across the city and their impact on surrounding areas.
 It also attempts to portray marginalized communities affected by Addis' radical transformation, as well as the rising gap between the rich and the poor residents of the city through portraiture of their living spaces.

 Addis Ababa, 2018.